- About Us

 - Image Gallery

-Kiwi Link India 2015 will be seeing participation from 36 operators from New Zealand as well as four airlines and 80 Indian delegates.
-Following a new format this year, Tourism New Zealand will also be hosting key buyers from around India in Mumbai for the first three days of the event.
+Kiwi Link India 2016 will be seeing participation from 35 operators from New Zealand, 4 Airlines, Immigration New Zealand and 80 Indian delegates.
+Tourism New Zealand will also be hosting key buyers from around India in Mumbai for the first two days of the event.

-Speaking about the trade event, Kevin Bowler, Chief Executive, Tourism New Zealand, said, “Kiwi Link India is one of Tourism New Zealand’s biggest trade shows and is very important to us as India continues to be one of our priority emerging markets.
+Speaking about the event, Kevin Bowler, Chief Executive, Tourism New Zealand, said: “Kiwi Link India is one of Tourism New Zealand’s biggest trade shows and is very important to us as India is one of our priority emerging markets.
 Having a well-informed travel trade is critical to converting interest into bookings.
 This event provides an ideal platform for us to strengthen relations with our stakeholders in the Indian travel trade, supporting their ability to sell travel to New Zealand, particularly during the shoulder seasons”.

 Source:-Tourism New Zealand